Skip to main content

 Maintaining a Healthy Workforce

-• Continue to encourage all fire personnel to remain up to date on their vaccines to best protect their health and to better maintain a critical fire operations workforce.
+• Continue to encourage all fire personnel to remain up to date on their vaccines to best protect their health and to better maintain a healthy critical fire operations workforce.
 Vaccines are one of the most effective tools available to protect health and reduce severity of disease symptoms, hospitalizations, and deaths.

 • Fever